CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 ```

 1. What is the most surprising result from the data?
 Why is it surprising?
-   The most surprising result is how closely Sorted Vector and Sorted Linked List perform for insertion operations despite their fundamentally different architectures.
-The similar performance suggests that the cost of maintaining sorted order (finding the correct position and inserting) dominates over the structural differences between arrays and linked lists at this scale.
+   The most surprising result is how closely the Sorted Vector and Sorted Linked List perform for insertion operations, despite their very different internal structures.
+This is surprising because, in theory, a linked list should benefit from O(1) insertions once the position is found, whereas a vector (array) requires O(n) shifting of elements.
+However, in both structures, the dominant cost comes from finding the correct sorted position (O(n)), so the structural advantage of the linked list doesn’t meaningfully improve total insertion time at these data sizes.

 2. What data structure is the fast at adding elements (sorted)?
 Why do you think that is?